JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 ## Why?

-BEACUSE I CAN.
+BECAUSE I CAN.

 For real though, there are several reasons why creating a native Rust addon for a Node app could be beneficial:

 - Native code can be much more performant than JavaScript for certain use cases (although the JIT does help a lot).
 - Compared to C++ addons, building and deploying with napi is much easier.
 However, I have limited experience managing C++ addons.
-- There are many [Rust libraries](https://lib.rs/) that would be nice to reuse in Node.
+- Many [Rust libraries](https://lib.rs/) would be nice to reuse in Node.
 - Subjectively, Rust is a great language to write in.
 It has been voted the most loved language for the last few years for a reason.

 ## Setting up napi

 I'm going to experiment with napi in the codebase from the [build a db in rust series](/blog/build-a-db/part01), branch with all the code [here](https://github.com/JRMurr/SQLJr/tree/napi-bindings/crates/sql_jr_node).

-Most of the following is taken form the [napi getting started docs](https://napi.rs/docs/introduction/getting-started)
+Most of the following is taken from the [napi getting started docs](https://napi.rs/docs/introduction/getting-started)

 You first need to install the napi CLI, which can be done with your favorite node package manager of choice.
-While I could use npm/yarn/pnpm, I like use nix flakes, so I added the following to my project's flake file
+While I could use npm/yarn/pnpm, I like to use nix flakes, so I added the following to my project's flake file

 ```nix:flake.nix
   buildInputs = with pkgs; [